 UW–Madison is home to one of the largest research enterprises in the nation.
-Business and industry partnerships with our faculty span across our institution—sciences, engineering, medicine, business, education, social sciences, arts, and humanities and include access to our academic and scientific infrastructure with a goal of transforming discoveries into resources and products that address real-world issues.
+Partnerships with our faculty span across the institution—sciences, engineering, medicine, business, education, social sciences, arts, and humanities—and include access to our academic and scientific infrastructure with a goal of transforming discoveries into resources and products that address real-world issues.

 The following tabs feature a series of complementary resources to assist you as we move forward in our discussions on an industry-sponsored research opportunity.
 These guides, templates, and FAQs provide more comprehensive details and are aimed to advance your understanding of the process.